Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part I

-The locally compact, totally disconnected topological group $G({\bf A}_f^{(2)})$ acts on $\Mn^{\rm n}$ continuously in the sense of [9, Subsubsection 2.7.1].
-Thus $\Mn^{\rm n}$ is an {\it integral canonical model} of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$ in the sense of [38, Def.
-3.2.3 6)], cf. [38, Example 3.2.9 and Cor.
+The locally compact, totally disconnected topological group $G({\bf A}_f^{(2)})$ acts on $\Mn$ continuously in the sense of [10, Subsubsect.
+2.7.1].
+Thus $\Mn$ is an {\it integral canonical model} of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$ in the sense of [39, Def.
+3.2.3 6)], cf. [39, Ex.
+3.2.9 and Cor.
 3.4.4].
-Due to [39, Thm.
-1.3], as in [38, Rms.
-3.2.4 and 3.2.7 4')] we get that $\Mn^{\rm n}$ is {\it the unique} integral canonical model of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$ and thus that $\Mn^{\rm n}$ is {\it the final object} of the category of smooth integral models of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$ (here the word smooth is used as in [29, Def.
+Due to [43, Cor.
+30], $\Mn$ is {\it the unique} integral canonical model of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$ and thus it is {\it the final object} of the category of smooth integral models of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$ (here the word smooth is used as in [30, Def.
 2.2]).
+In simpler words, $\Mn$ is {\it the best} smooth integral model of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$.

-Part (b) is a tool toward the proof of (c) and toward the future checking that $\Mn^{\rm s}$ is $\Mn$.
-If $A$ is an ordinary abelian variety, then a result of Noot implies that $\Mn^{\rm n}_{W(k)}$ is regular and formally smooth over $W(k)$ at all points through which $y$ factors (see [34, Cor.
+If $A$ is an ordinary abelian variety, then a result of Noot implies that the normalization $\Mn^{\rm n}_{W(k)}$ of $\Mn_{W(k)}$ is regular and formally smooth over $W(k)$ at all points in $\Mn^{\rm n}_{W(k)}(k)$ that map to $y\in\Mn_{W(k)}(k)$ (see [35, Cor.
 3.8]).
+This and the next result proved in Subsection 7.2 play key roles in the proof of Theorem 1.4 (b).